Skip to main content

 For Students Interested in Field Experiences

-If you have indicated an interest in teacher education at Penn State Altoona it will be necessary for you to plan carefully in order to fulfill the field experience requirements.
+If you have indicated an interest in teacher education at Penn State Altoona, it will be necessary for you to plan carefully to fulfill the field experience requirements.
 Please read carefully the information detailed below and retain this sheet for future reference.

 Penn State Altoona Field Experiences

-Transportation, housing, professional attire, ACT 48, ACT 151, FBI clearances, a TB test and professional liability insurance are the responsibility of the student.
+Transportation, housing, professional attire, ACT 48, ACT 151, FBI clearances, a TB test, and professional liability insurance are the student's responsibility.
 These responsibilities have financial and legal ramifications.
 Thus, PLANNING AHEAD IS NECESSARY!

 Timeline for Field Experience Courses

-• CI 295 A Early field experiences occur typically during semesters 3 and 4 This course is for students who intend to finish at University Park or Penn State Altoona.
+• CI 295 A Early field experiences typically occur during semesters three and four This course is for students who intend to finish at University Park or Penn State Altoona.

-• CI 495 A This experience typically occurs during semesters 6 or 7.
+• CI 495 A This experience typically occurs during semesters six or seven.

-• CI 495 D This experience typically occurs during semesters 7 or 8.
+• CI 495 D This experience typically occurs during semesters seven or eight.

 Scheduling Field Experience Courses